-- Gross proceeds: does not include proceeds from warrant exercises. - Includes the issuance of ordinary shares to founders.

-During 2005, 1,035,569 Series B Preferred Shares were converted on a 1:1 basis into Series C Preferred Shares for no additional - During 2005., 1,053,509 series B reference shares were converted on a 1:1 basis into series C referred Shares were to additional consideration.
-Also, in connection with such funding warrants to purchase 181,228 Series B Preferred Shares were issued for no additional consideration with a total exercise price of \$100,000.
-As of the closing date of the merger, 168,034 of such warrants were exercised for net proceeds equal to approximately \$96,000 and 13,194 of such warrants whe been forfeited.
-In connection with such funding, warrants to purchase an additional 8,862,803 Series C Preferred Shares were granted to the investors for no additional consideration with an aggregate exercise price equal to \$9,0 million.
-As of the closing date of the merger, 5,296,279 of such warrants were exercised for net proceeds equal to \$8.7 million, 3,384,502 were assumed by our company and 182,022 expired.

-In connection with such funding warrants to purchase 3,875,416 ordinary shares were issued for no additional consideration with - In connection with such finding, warrants to purchase 3,875,416 ordinary shares were issued for no additional consideration with an aggregate exercise price equal to \$5.3 million.
+- (1) Gross proceeds; does not include proceeds from warrant exercises. - (2) Includes the issuance of ordinary shares to founders. - (3) During 2005, 1,035,569 Series B Preferred Shares were converted on a 1:1 basis into Series C Preferred Shares for no additional consideration.
+Also, in connection with such funding, warrants to purchase 181,228 Series B Preferred Shares were issued for no additional consideration with a total exercise price of \$100,000.
+As of the closing date of the merger, 168,034 of such warrants were exercised for net proceeds equal to approximately \$96,000 and 13,194 of such warrants have been forfeited. - (4) In connection with such funding, warrants to purchase an additional 8,862,803 Series C Preferred Shares were granted to the investors for no additional consideration with an aggregate exercise price equal to \$9.0 million.
+As of the closing date of the merger, 5,296,279 of such warrants were exercised for net proceeds equal to \$8.7 million, 3,384,502 were assumed by our company and 182,022 expired. - (5) In connection with such funding, warrants to purchase 3,875,416 ordinary shares were issued for no additional consideration with an aggregate exercise price equal to \$5.3 million.
 These warrants were exercised in full on January 31, 2007.